Publisher: Kamera Books

 Release Date: September 1, 2013

 Those who have read Tony Lee Moral’s “Hitchcock and the Making of Marnie” will not be surprised to hear that his book about the making of The Birds stands as one of the better books about the creation of a single Hitchcock film.
 Moral covers his subject in exhaustive detail.
-The book begins with the genesis of Daphne du Maurier’s short story and works its way through the film’s release.
-Every stage of the film’s production is given equal attention using files from the actual production that are held at the Margaret Herrick Library, archival articles and interviews, personal interviews, previously published books on the director’s work, and other sources.
+The book begins with the genesis of Daphne du Maurier’s short story and works its way through to the film’s release.
+Every stage of the film’s production is given equal attention using production documents that are held at the Margaret Herrick Library, archival articles and interviews, personal interviews, previously published books on the director’s work, and other sources.
 Moral’s work will serve both the film scholar and the casual fan in equal measure.

 One is especially appreciative of Moral’s understanding that it isn’t always wise to accept everything one hears or reads.
 He seems to question certain stories and comments made from individuals involved with the project.
 He often raises questions about the validity of some of the information he presents instead of accepting it at face value simply because it would make for an interesting story (or support an agenda).
 Moral makes an honest attempt to present multiple perspectives in a manner that leaves the conclusions up in the air for the reader to sort out.
 This is a very responsible approach to scholarship, and one cannot say this about a lot of texts that focus on Hitchcock.